jpggvilaca/deep-diff-object/README.md

 The intent was to use it with React but it can be used solo.

+If you're interested in React performance, you should check `https://github.com/maicki/why-did-you-update` out.

 In order to improve a react component performance the method that's often used is 'shouldComponentUpdate', but like the internet says it's often dangerous and if used poorly it can break your component.